3 – Dimensions of Critical Thinking

 Consequently, the study of the development of critical thinking spans all branches of psychology, cognitive science, and neuroscience.

-The cognitive dimension: the way in which attention span, mental representations, and learning ability are structured.
+The way in which attention span, mental representations, and learning ability are structured.
 Critical thinking involves the faculties responsible for reasoning, arguing, and understanding others’ arguments, as well as the faculty of self-perception.

 Critical thinking also involves what are called “cognitive biases.”
 Often formed during childhood, cognitive biases are tendencies that lead us into error.
 For example, using a single counter-example to reject a generalization is a cognitive bias.
 Consider the view that “Labradors are gentle dogs.”
 Someone may tell a story about an aggressive Labrador and conclude that “Labradors are not gentle dogs.”
 This cognitive bias can easily become a source of conflict.
 The person who thinks Labradors are gentle may interpret the counter-example as an act of bad faith or an attempt to mislead others in order to assert dominance.